Self-Drive Namibia

 Day 5 : Swakopmund

-We recommend joining a morning dolphin and seal catamaran cruise on the Walvis Bay harbour and lagoon this morning, where you will see seals, pelicans, and flamingos amongst other marine life, and hopefully you will also see Heaviside and Bottlenose dolphins.
-Oysters and South African bubbly are served on board, along with other beverages and snacks.
+You can also join a morning dolphin and seal catamaran cruise or kayaking excursion on the Walvis Bay harbour and lagoon this morning, where you will see seals, pelicans, and flamingos amongst other marine life, and hopefully you will also see Heaviside and Bottlenose dolphins.

 Day 6 : Swakopmund > Damaraland

-Onduli Ridge, named after the resident giraffe of the area, is built at the base of two south facing granite outcrops, offering magnificent views of Namibia’s highest mountain, the Brandberg, to the south and the dispersed cathedral-like granite inselbergs to the north.
+Your accommodation: Onduli Ridge, named after the resident giraffe of the area, is built at the base of two south facing granite outcrops, offering magnificent views of Namibia’s highest mountain, the Brandberg, to the south and the dispersed cathedral-like granite inselbergs to the north.
 The six suites are hidden amongst the granite boulders that nestle the camp and the more temperate climate of central Damaraland allows for naturally ventilated suites, partial open-air bathrooms and largely open communal areas.
 The camp is designed to maximise the views of this most extraordinary landscape and every space becomes a viewpoint whether from the bed, the desk or the bathroom.
-Louvered shutters can be opened completely, blurring the lines between the indoors and nature, or closed for complete privacy if required.
-A king size bed cooled by its own ‘climate conditioner’ (Evening Breeze) is also the perfect place for afternoon siestas and the bed can be rolled out onto your private deck for a night under a billion stars as required.

 Day 7 : Damaraland